-Executes code after temporarily substituting implementations of package functions.
-This is useful for testing code that relies on functions that are slow, have unintended side effects or access resources that may not be available when testing.
+Mocking allows you to temporary replace the implementation of functions within a package, which useful for testing code that relies on functions that are slow, have unintended side effects or access resources that may not be available when testing.

 named parameters redefine mocked functions, unnamed parameters will be evaluated after mocking the functions

 the environment in which to patch the functions, defaults to the top-level environment.
 A character is interpreted as package name.

 Environment in which to add exit hander.
 For expert use only.

 Suraj Gupta (2012): How R Searches And Finds Stuff